MrEnigmamgine/Videogame-Capstone_fork/README.md

 [[Back to top](#top)]

 ### Model Preparation:
 - Before modeling we had to drop addition columns and used Chi-Squared test for feature selection on the split data.
+We also made datframes to hold the models predictions.

 ### Baseline

-- Baseline Results: Mode of rating class "Alright" for a baseline of 0.27.
+- Baseline Results: Mode of rating class "Alright" for a baseline of 0.27

-- Selected features to input into models:
+- Chi-Squared selected features:
     - features = ['offlinemax', 'onlinecoop', 'onlinemax', 'shooter', 'indie', 'PC (Microsoft Windows)', 'PlayStation3', 'Xbox360', 'iOS', 'PlayStation4', 'Xbox one', 'Science Fiction', 'Fantasy', 'Historical', 'Stealth', 'Comedy', 'Open world', 'Third person', 'Bird view / Isometric', 'Side view']

 ***